 Welcome to Steel Cyclone Studios!
-We are a small indie game company that aims to create videos, 3d models, and fun video games.
+Currently a small one-person indie game company ran by Jordon McClain, Steel Cyclone Studios aims to create videos, 3d models, and fun video games.
 As both gamers and developers, we strive to create an experience that empowers and gives voice to our consumers while closing the gap in what you want on the market.
 We are committed providing you with updates, behind the scenes, and setbacks in what is the making of a game.
 We invite you to join our journey from code to controller.
 Feel free to track our Indie DB Pages.
 If you like what we do please subscribe to our social media!
 Many thanks to our fans and supporters!

 Created by David Astle, the goal of this project is to make a library of animation components that allows programmers to easily animate their models.
 The XNA framework makes many parts of game development very comfortable, but due to time limitations and inconclusive feedback from the DirectX solution to animation, they have decided to exclude an animation framework in their API.
 The source code has been updated to work in XNA 4.0, but the binaries have not.
 Also, you will need to use your own effect instead of the BasicPalleteEffect due to changes in the XNA 4.0 Framework.

 - Skinned and unskinned animation